Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 The fft_ifft_dit_1ch supports AIE, AIE-ML, and AIE-MLv2 devices.
 All features are supported on these variants with the following differences:

 - ``TT_DATA`` and ``TT_TWIDDLE``.
-AIE-ML and AIE-MLv2 devices do not support cfloat type.
+Cbfloat16 is only supported on AIE-ML and AIE-MLv2 devices.
 - ``TT_TWIDDLE``: AIE supports cint32.
 AIE-ML and AIE-MLv2 devices do not.
 - ``TP_RND``: Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
-See :ref:`COMPILING_AND_SIMULATING`.
+See :ref:`DSP_COMPILING_AND_SIMULATING`.
 - Number of ports: When configured for ``TP_API=1`` (stream IO), AIE will require 2 input ports (sample interleaved - even samples on the first port) and 2 output ports similarly interleaved for each lane of processing.
 The number of lanes is ``2^TP_PARALLEL_FACTOR``.
 AIE-ML and AIE-MLv2 devices accept one stream only per kernel.

 Supported Data Types
 ====================

 The data type to the FFT is controlled by the ``TT_DATA`` template parameter.
-This can take one of three choices: cint16, cint32, or cfloat.
+This can take one of the following choices: cint16, cint32, cfloat or cbfloat16 (ML devices).
 This selection applies to both input data and output data.
-The template parameter ``TT_TWIDDLE`` can take one of three values, cint32, cint16 or cfloat.
-However, ``TT_DATA`` and ``TT_TWIDDLE`` must both be integer types or must both be cfloat.
+The template parameter ``TT_TWIDDLE`` can take one of the same set of types. ``TT_TWIDDLE`` must match ``TT_DATA`` except for integer types which can mix.
+Please note that cbfloat16 has only 7 bits of mantissa, which means that rounding errors and catastrophic cancellation in each rank of processing quickly erode accuracy. cbfloat16 as a data type is therefore only recommended for small point sizes.

 Template Parameters
 ===================

-To see details on the template parameters for the FFT, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the FFT, see :ref:`DSP_API_REFERENCE`.

-For guidance on configuration with some example scenarios, see :ref:`FFT_CONFIGURATION_NOTES`
+For guidance on configuration with some example scenarios, see :ref:`DSP_FFT_CONFIGURATION_NOTES`

-See also :ref:`PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.
+See also :ref:`DSP_PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.

 .. note::  Window interfaces are now referred to as IO-buffers.
 IO-buffers are conceptually the same as windows.
 Graph connections between windows and IO-buffers are supported.
 More details on IO-buffers can be found in  `UG1079 Input and Output Buffers <https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Input-and-Output-Buffers>`_.
 For backwards compatibility, template parameters which refer to windows, e.g., ``TP_WINDOW_VSIZE``, remain unchanged.

 Access Functions
 ================

-To see details on the access functions for the FFT, see :ref:`API_REFERENCE`.
+To see details on the access functions for the FFT, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-To see details on the ports for the FFT, see :ref:`API_REFERENCE`.
+To see details on the ports for the FFT, see :ref:`DSP_API_REFERENCE`.
 Note that the number and type of ports are determined by the configuration of template parameters.

 Design Notes
 ============